-In addition to counseling our clients on matters related to securities regulation and corporate governance, SFMS has litigated complex cases involving directors and officers in federal and state courts across the country.
-SFMS has also served as lead counsel in several securities class actions and other corporate governance matters.
+In addition to counseling our clients on matters related to securities regulation and corporate governance, Miller Shah has litigated complex cases involving directors and officers in federal and state courts across the country.
+Miller Shah has also served as lead counsel in several securities class actions and other corporate governance matters.

 Clients may have a private attorney who handles most of their business affairs, but that attorney can turn to us when they need help with securities fraud, corporate governance, or other areas where they do not feel comfortable.
 For example, the attorney who handles a client’s family wealth may not feel comfortable filing a class action lawsuit.

 In such representations, Miller Shah has recovered millions of dollars for clients while achieving important corporate governance reforms.
 Clients can ask one of our expert governance attorneys to sit in on management or board meetings.
 We will advise clients of all changes to local and federal regulations that may impact their business, and we will help clients create policies for their business.
 If clients believe they have been adversely affected by another company’s or government’s actions, we will file a claim on their behalf.
 Because clients have retained our firm, they may contact us any time there is an issue.
 Forward all communication on the matter to our office, and we will take up the matter immediately.